SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 engineering module will be based on this repository: the source code contained within, the generated documentation, and the content of the issues and pull requests.
-The source code should be conform to a consistent style throughout, and docstrings & comments should be approprate so that the code can be easily read and understood.
-The docuementation should be sufficient so that a new user could easily use the library.
+The source code should be conform to a consistent style throughout, and docstrings & comments should be appropriate so that the code can be easily read and understood.
+The documentation should be sufficient so that a new user could easily use the library.
 The issues and pull requests should be sufficiently detailed so that a developer could have joined the project half-way through and get up-to-speed on the current state of development and what needs to be done.